-Please do note that it is generally not necessary to book your tickets weeks or months in advance for your trip here.
+Please note that booking your tickets weeks or months before your trip here is generally unnecessary.
 The better option is to wait and pick up tickets a day or two before your visit.
-This is to ensure that you will have good weather during your visit.
+This is to ensure that you will have good weather during your stay.

-When you visit, dress layers.
+When you visit, dress in layers.
 Even during summer days, it can get pretty cold here.

-At the top, there are shops, restaurants, snow activities and a lot more to do.
+At the top, there are shops, restaurants, snow activities, and a lot more to do.
 The experience is one to remember.
-The Jungfraujoch is open year-round but make sure to visit on a clear day.
+The Jungfraujoch is open year-round, but visit on a clear day.

-Beyond incredible train (and/or Gondola) rides and beautiful snowy mountains, here are some other things you can do here:
+Beyond incredible trains, Gondola rides, and beautiful snowy mountains, here are some other things you can do on top of the Jungfrau:

 - Alpine Sensation.
-250 meter long corridor that connects Sphinx Hall and Ice Palace with frosty temperatures, 30 memorial tablets, music and one giant snow globe.
+The 250-meter-long corridor connects Sphinx Hall and Ice Palace with frosty temperatures, 30 memorial tablets, music, and one giant snow globe.

 - Ice Palace.
-You can observe different ice sculptures created by different artists here.
+You can observe different ice sculptures created by other artists here.

 - Sphinx Observatory Deck.
 Incredible views of mountains covered in snow.

 - Hike to the Monchsjoch Hut.
-This is a 45 minute long hike and you will see a lot of people on its path.
-However, if you are not up for a hike, make sure to still get out in snow and outside of the building.
-Even at the base of the trail, snow is fresh, views are spectacular and air is super fresh and crispy.
+This is a 45-minute-long hike, and you will see many people on its path.
+However, if you are not up for a walk, ensure you still get out in the snow and outside the building.
+Even at the base of the trail, the snow is fresh, the views are spectacular, and the air is fresh and crispy.
 We had a lot of fun.